 (Old First Citizens Bank Building), in front of the Fort Bragg Mini-Mall

-The Womack Pharmacy Annex assumes refill distribution duties from the pharmacy located in the North Post Exchange, which will be temporary closed for renovations.
+The Womack Pharmacy Annex assumes refill distribution duties from the pharmacy located in the North Post Exchange.

 Electronic Prescribing information for WAMC: